gourshete/gourshete.github.io/_posts/2021-04-28-remove-stale-postmaster-pid.md

 with error message - `early-termination-of-worker`.

 I did not understand at the time why it has happened as I did nothing different.
 Oh, but there was one thing to note - I had to abruptly shut down mac the day before.
-Were these issues related?
+Was it even related?

-**Yes, they were!**
+**Yes, it was!**

-While shutting down mac, postgres server was also abruptly closed - leading stale postmaster.pid file in the system.
+While shutting down mac, postgres server was also abruptly closed - leading to `stale postmaster.pid` file in the system.
 And the other day when I was trying to start rails server, it was unable to connect to postgres server.
 The reason was postgres server was unable to start as system had `stale postmaster.pid` reference.